 If you suffer from night sweats, you may wake to find your clothing and bedding soaked in sweat - even though the room is at a moderate temperature.

-Night sweats can be associated with hormonal changes like menopause, or caused by medical treatment for conditions like cancer.
-While extremely uncomfortable, night sweats aren’t considered a serious medical condition that requires treatment.
+Night sweats can be associated with hormonal changes like menopause or caused by medical treatment for conditions like cancer.
+While they're an extremely uncomfortable and disruptive sleep disorder, night sweats aren’t considered a serious medical condition that requires treatment.